How To Factory Reset PlayStation? [ALL METHODS]

 • A factory reset resolves software-related issues by removing any customizations and settings from the system.

-What Does A Factory Reset PlayStation Mean?
+What Does It Mean To Factory Reset PlayStation?

 When To Consider Factory Resetting PlayStation?